 On the other hand, a low credit score may indicate to the lender that you might be riskier to lend to — perhaps you’ve defaulted on loans or paid your phone bill late a few too many times.
 More risk for the lender means the borrower may end up with a higher interest rate, less flexible loan terms, or struggle to get approved for finance!

 Master the pieces of the credit report puzzle

-When it comes to your credit report, there are many pieces to the puzzle that make up your overall credit score.
-It is essential to understand what aspects of your credit behaviour result in a bad credit score.
-Your credit score is generally affected by five main “pieces”.
-They are:
+When it comes to your credit report, many pieces of the puzzle make up your overall credit score.
+Understanding what aspects of your lending behaviour have led to your bad credit score is essential.

-For every credit facility (for example, a credit card or line of credit), there is a limit on the amount of funds you can use.
+For every credit facility you have open (for example, home loans or a personal loan) there is a limit on the amount of funds you can use.
 Let’s say you have a limit of $2,000, and you’ve used $1,900 without paying it down — that’s considered to be high usage, which can impact your credit score.
-In the eyes of a lender, that could be a red flag.
+In the eyes of a lender, borrowers who have ‘maxed out’ their credit limits.

 A good way to manage your usage is to keep it under 10% of your credit limit by the end of every month.
 This can look good when you want to secure further credit.

 If you’re struggling to keep your usage under 10% and think increasing your limit will help with the figures, think again.
 While a higher limit may help keep your usage low, your total credit limit will be assessed if you’re applying for a loan or credit.
 If this amount is high, it can reduce your ability and chances to borrow.

 Your credit history contains information regarding your current credit facilities, any bankruptcies, defaults, court judgments and credit enquiries.
 It is your responsibility to repay debts that you owe to banks and other financiers.
 If you make late payments, it can be recorded on your credit file, which may negatively impact a future loan application.